sarshaon/firewall_pro/README.md

 ##### Now In macos:
 - Press Ctrl + O to save
 - Enter to confirm
 - Ctrl + X to exit
+Now restart your netwrok using:
+`sudo systemctl restart networking`

 ![VM list](./ss18.png)